 10. Pursuant to a Business Loan Agreement and Promissory Note dated June 8, 2012, TD Bank, N.A. ("TD Bank") provided a \$100,000 line of credit to the Debtor.
 The Debtor has drawn on the entire line of credit.
+The Debtor has never been in default on this line of credit and has been paying the monthly minimum payments.
 Pursuant to a Commercial Security Agreement dated June 8, 2012, the Debtor's obligation to repay the line of credit secured by all inventory, equipment, accounts, chattel paper, instruments, letter-of-credit rights, documents, deposit accounts, investment property, money, other rights to payment and performance, and general intangibles of the Debtor.
 TD Bank is presently owed approximately \$99,000 on the loan (the "TD Bank Claim").
 The Schedules state that the Debtor's hard assets totaled \$10,000 as of the Petition Date.